Best GPU Temperature For Gaming

 bad airflow inside PC case

-This can happen a lot in home builds, as figuring out the correct positioning of the fans and managing air intake can be confusing.
+This can happen a lot in home builds, as figuring out the proper positioning of the fans and managing air intake can be perplexing.
 This is particularly true if those are the finishing touches of the long process of building your PC.

-Something else that can be a consequence of PC building fatigue is poor cable management.
+Something else that can be a consequence of PC building fatigue is inadequate cable management.
 It has been proven multiple times that cable placement doesn’t really influence the temperatures inside of the case.
-Even so, proper cable management is recommended.
+Even so, suitable cable management is recommended.

 Double-checking that the fans are positioned correctly, and cables are neatly tucked away is one of the best things you can do for your PC’s temperature.

-You should also ensure that your fans provide enough cooling power for your setup.
-No amount of airflow management can make up for weak fans.
+You should also ensure that your fans provide sufficient cooling power for your setup.
+No amount of airflow management can make up for inadequate fans.

 One potential obstacle to getting better airflow is how your GPU is cooled.
 There are two types of fans on the GPU, blower fans and open-air fans, and you should be conscious of these when managing the airflow inside the case.